uga-libraries/av-aip_russell/Testing Instructions.md

 1. An AIP that only contains files in unaccepted formats.
 2. An AIP with a folder named "objects" within the AIP folder.
-3. An AIP that is correct, but the metadata.csv has values that will cause the preservation.xml to be invalid.
-4-5.
-The media and metadata versions of an AIP that is correct to use when tests involve changing the script.
+3. An AIP that is correct to use for test that require changing the script.

 ### Things to check for